Psykopear/synthesizer-io/README.md

-# ReSynth
+# ReDaw

-This is an attempt to build a modular audio engine.
+This is a project to learn the architectural problems that can arise in building a digital audio workstation for music production.

-It's a fork of [raphlinus's synthesizer-io](https://github.com/raphlinus/synthesizer-io).
+It's not meant to become a complete project, but rather a proof of concept with "minimal" dependencies.
+The only dependencies are [cpal]() to interface with audio hardware, [druid]() for the gui and [time_calc]() to handle musical time.

+It starts as a fork of [raphlinus's synthesizer-io](https://github.com/raphlinus/synthesizer-io), but I only use the 'synthesizer-io-core' crate with some work on top to make it fit this use case.

-Nothing to see here yet...
+Nothing really interesting to see here yet...